 University of North Carolina-Chapel Hill, School of Medicine

 Department of Health Promotion and Development

 University of Pittsburgh, School of Nursing

 ASIP Members are invited to participate in the Cell Injury SIG Listserv.
-Please email Constanza Gonzalez to have your name and email address added to the listserv.
+Please email Constanza Bacon to have your name and email address added to the listserv.

 To send a message to the Cell Injury SIG Listserv, send your email to email@example.com.
 Please note that you must be a member of this listserv to send and receive messages.

 The Cell Injury SIG (Der Schadenklub) was created to give a forum for investigators studying how tissues respond to stress by cell death, repair, and remodeling.
 Our overarching mission is to develop a community of researchers interested in wound healing, biological stress responses, molecular chaperones, radiobiology, biomechanics, and biomedical engineering, as well as trauma and critical care medicine to promote the development of novel therapeutic strategies for pathological disorders.

 Cell Injury meets once a year during the ASIP's annual meeting at a poster session and social networking event.
 Additionally, the group has its own listserv to facilitate communication among members and sponsors a mini-symposium at Experimental Biology featuring prominent and up and coming investigators in the area for cell injury.

 The objectives of the Cell Injury Scientific Interest Group are: